DATERAC: Development and Applications of Exploratory Technologies for the Reconfiguration of Antennas and Microwave Devices

 To this end, DATERAC team with external partners will develop chalcogenide glass deposition on silicon substrate, characterize and optimize this material for microwave applications, develop optical feeding architectures, model the semi-conductor junctions, design, fabricate and measure reconfigurable circuits and antennas first using one of these 2 reconfiguration solutions and then combining both.
 This last part aims to propose more and more possibilities for the reconfiguration of advanced systems by minimizing their conception.

 Two academic partners (IETR and Lab-STICC) are directly involved in DATERAC project.
-Two others academic ones (ISCR and GREMAN) and an industrial one (Thales OME LAS) will help them to complete it.
+Two others academic ones (ISCR and GREMAN) and an industrial one (Thales OME LAS) will help them to complete it since the beginning.
+Since the end of 2021, another academic partner (FOTON Institute) has joined us and brings us its expertise in terms of laser sources and an access to the Nano-Rennes micro- and nano-fabrication platform.
 DATERAC is organized into 5 work packages:

 - WP0 deals with management, dissemination and results exploitation.